about the principles

 Similarly, billmonitor will not let you buy a contract too quickly.
 Letting you to buy a contract quickly requires a quick process and a quick process means your chances of finding the right contract are dramatically reduced.
 Price comparison sites (masters of the quick sale) have a 37% chance of finding you the wrong contract.
 A little time spent with billmonitor.com will allow the maths to do its job and will reduce that error figure to 0.8%.

 That way you benefit from the full savings and full value that come from being on the right contract.
 And maybe that way you will come to billmonitor.com when you need another new contract, or recommend billmonitor.com to others, both of which help billmonitor.com to make money in the right way.

 billmonitor.com is a work in progress.
-After six years in development it has a 99.2% chance of finding you the right contract.
+After many years in development it has a 99.2% chance of finding you the right contract.
 That percentage is good but it also means that on some occasions, billmonitor.com will throw up its algorithmic hands and admit to being stumped.